 - Azqa Nadeem, part of our CS teaching team, for writing the security testing, static testing, and fuzz testing chapters.

 - Frank Mulder, part of our CS teaching team, for giving the book a full technical review, and for producing the web testing chapter.

 - Wouter Polet, one of our many incredible TAs, for working on the initial transcripts of our lectures, and for working on this book's very first version.

-- Steve Freeman, for the feedback he has provided to many parts of this book, especially related to interaction testing and mock objects.
+- Dr. Steve Freeman, for the feedback he has provided to many parts of this book, especially related to interaction testing and mock objects.
 Steve's "Growing Object-Oriented Systems Guided by Tests" book has always been a great influence to me.

 - Marsha Ginsberg, part of TU Delft staff, for giving the book a complete grammar check.

 - The TU Delft's New Media Centre for patiently supporting me through recording, and for carefully editing the videos.

 - For the many CSE1110 TAs that have helped us in improving the book.